 The only programme where a fourth AS-level is necessary is Medicine and the Extended Project Qualification (EPQ) is acceptable in lieu.
 Where a school does not offer AS-levels or the EPQ, a lower grade in a fourth A-level will be acceptable.

 For all other degree programmes, offers are made on the basis of three A-levels though, following release of results, additional qualifications may be taken into account in borderline cases, as at present.
 Those with a fourth AS/A-level or the EPQ may therefore be at an advantage.

 - GCSE Reform

 A Grade C in GCSE English Language (or equivalent, acceptable to the University) is a general entrance requirement and for a number of degree programmes, there are GCSE subject requirements at Grade C or above.
 In addition GCSE performance may be used as part of the selection criteria when deciding whether or not to make an offer or in shortlisting for interview.
-In terms of the new 9-1 grading scale, the University will equate A* to grades 8 and 9, A to grade 7, B to grade 6 and C to grade 4.
-From 2021 entry, in view of the re-alignment of the A* with a Grade 9, the University will equale A* to grade 9, A to grades 7 and 8, B to grade 6 and C to 4.
+In terms of the new 9-1 grading scale, the University will equate A* to grade 9, A to grades 7 and 8, B to grade 6 and grades C/C* to grades 4/5.
 These mappings will be kept under review.